Keerthan10G/Online_Shopping/README.md

 <img src="https://github.com/keerthan10G/Online_shopping/assets/142901831/a02cb84f-4a1e-4e73-b775-6069806c087a" width="700" height="500"/>

-	As Bar graph says that major Products are sold at chicago and Califorinia so that people from this region are having major share in making revenue for organization.
+-> As Bar graph says that major Products are sold at chicago and Califorinia so that people from this region are having major share in making revenue for organization.

 Now let we see why the products are sold more and reasons Behind it

-->By knowing that it helps to make decisions and growth of company:
+-> By knowing that it helps to make decisions and growth of company:

 <img src="https://github.com/keerthan10G/Online_shopping/assets/142901831/6c6bb0a8-fb1e-4a03-a7b5-8c66d8becce1" width="500" height="450"/>

-	As we can see that major products are Apparels and Nest-USA where apparel means Clothes espically formal clothes
+->	As we can see that major products are Apparels and Nest-USA where apparel means Clothes espically formal clothes

-	Nest-USA is where they are Camera Indoor and outdor,Security Camera,Alarm basically a Nest is company of USA
+->	Nest-USA is where they are Camera Indoor and outdor,Security Camera,Alarm basically a Nest is company of USA

-	These products are sold in high volume.
+->	These products are sold in high volume.